ASI Broadcast Microwave Links

 CableFree Microwave links with ASI Interfaces for Broadcast Applications

 Asynchronous Serial Interface is a streaming data format which often carries an MPEG Transport Stream (MPEG-TS).
-It is typically physically carried on 75-ohm coaxial cable, terminated with BNC male connectors on each end, though the ASI data can be transported by wireless or fiber links.
+It is typically physically carried on 75-ohm coaxial cable, terminated with BNC male connectors on each end, though the ASI data can be transported by wireless or fibre links.
 CableFree AMR Microwave Radio is a link specifically intended for transport of multiple ASI signals over microwave point to point wireless connections.

 Broadcast Television, Outside Broadcast (OB), Electronic News Gathering (ENG) and Radio Station feeds